 This named project represents the overarching authorization to undertake activities to provide housing and dining facilities for the University's students.
 Although the quantity and the diversity of campus living arrangements were expanded under the first two phases of UCONN 2000, much remains to be done.
 A new residence hall, the Peter J. Werth Residence Tower, was constructed in 2016 and renovations of the older dormitories and code improvements are continuously ongoing.
-Funding will support improvements to current dormitory amenities and other deferred maintenance needs in all of the residential and dining facilities.
+Funding will support a restroom rehabilitation program that is part of a systematic project working with Residential Life to improve current dormitory amenities and other deferred maintenance needs in all of the residential and dining facilities.